 Best cheap Macs 2020

-Granted, it’s now a more powerful Mac with a 3.6GHz quad-core Core i3, but that’s a lot for a computer that comes with no screen, keyboard or mouse.
+Granted, it’s now a more powerful Mac with a 3.6GHz quad-core Core i3, but you might still consider that a lot for a computer that comes with no screen, keyboard or mouse.
 Then again, maybe you have a screen, keyboard and mouse already...

 There are lots of useful ports on the Mac mini, including two USB-A ports if you have older wired peripherals, there's also Thunderbolt 3 (which doubles up as USB Type-C) and HDMI for connections to various monitors and TVs.